 On the second Friday of every month from 5-9pm at The Local Grocer, Flint Handmade displays framed prints from a local artisan and hosts an evening of social crafting!

-Participate in an all ages community art project that will become a window art installation.
-Feel free to bring your own project to work on or join in on our Quilting Bee + Yarn Brigade.
+Feel free to bring your own project to work on or join in on a community outreach project with Yarn Brigade.
 See below for more information.

 The Local Grocer provides free snacks and is open for general shopping.
 Pick up some great Made in Michigan products!